 EXPERTISE & SKILLS

-Community-connected learning supports civic knowledge cultivation, skill building, and identity development.
-You’ll get to develop social-issue knowledge, collaborative skills, and civic identity that complements your new or existing community partnership experiences!
+Community-connected learning supports civic knowledge cultivation, skill-building, and identity development.
+Through readings, interviews, media exploration, group discussion, and written analysis, you’ll get to develop social-issue knowledge, collaborative skills, and stronger self-awareness that complements your new or existing community partnership experiences!

 - Work with area public health officials to craft messaging and infographics that support public understanding of mask-wearing and COVID-19 vaccines